-How did TortoiseClimbing™ come to be?
-Depending on your philosophy of how, or why things happen, you could perceive the creation, or coming into existence of TortoiseClimbing™ as a logical evolution, serendipitous happenstance, or perhaps destiny.
-Here's the story.
+What is Tortoise Climbing,™ how did it come to exist, and how did it evolve?
+Depending on your philosophy of how, or why things happen, you could perceive the creation, or coming into existence and evolution of Tortoise Climbing™ as:

-He became involved in various community singing activities, including:
+Then after college he became involved in various community singing activities, including:

-The reason David wound up recording at Bias Recording Studio, rather than at a number of other studios in the Washington, DC metro area, where he had previously recorded for very small special projects, was particularly influenced by geographic location of the studio, and a personal friend.
+The reason he wound up recording at Bias Recording Studio, rather than at a number of other studios in the Washington, DC metro area, where he had recorded for very small special projects, was particularly influenced by geographic location of the studio, and a personal friend.
 That friend was making personal recordings at Bias Recording Studio and asked David to do some duets with him there.

 Mr. McElroy's previous experiences in the recording industry provide another illustration of how incredably small a world we tend to revolve within.
 Before Mr. McElroy and his partner started Bias, Bill was a recording engineer at Edgewood Recording Studio in downtown Washington, DC.
 That recording studio had been used by David’s college choir director, Mr. Fague Springmann, who was literally a bass-baritone operatic voice to die for.

 That was before multitrack master tapes, when editing meant using a razor blade to cut the tape to take out the unwanted recording take and to splice in the desired recording take.
-During the period David sang in Mr. Springmann’s choir in college, he had the opportunity to accompany Mr. Springmann to one of his editing sessions at Edgewood.
+During the period David sang in Mr. Springmann’s choir in college, he had an opportunity to accompany Mr. Springmann to one of his editing sessions at Edgewood.

 Over the next 4 years dabbling on that project, Ms. Gerber-Salins’ professional relationship expanded to include her fulfilling roles of co-producer, singing collaborator and very importantly, friend.
 Ms. Gerber-Salins played a significant role in helping David record some wonderful draft duet recordings with various others.
 Ms. Gerber-Salins also facilitated him becoming involved with DC branches of several music organizations where he met others working in the field.

-The decisions made were:
+The defining decisions made were:

-Their decision to create a quality album for general distribution was crystallizing!
-David began work on the album with Ms. Gerber-Salins, and every weekend until September met with his mother to review progress and plan next steps.
+David immediatly began work on the album with Ms. Gerber-Salins, working from the list of hymns and songs decided with his mother.
+Every weekend until September of 1998 he met with his mother to review progress and plan next steps.
 She was thrilled with the progress being made, but sadly did not live to hear the final recording.

 A whole new dimension of detailed business knowledge about what record labels, publishing houses and website publishers must do either had to be hired or learned to produce an album, book and website for release to the public.
 David undertook learning the new skills of what were necessary.